 You should continue to have Pap smears, even after menopause.
-You should have them until you are more than 65 years of age, unless you fall into one of the other categories.
+You should have them until you are 65 years of age, unless you fall into one of the other categories.

 What if I’ve had a hysterectomy?

-The AAFP does not recommend Pap smears for women who have had a hysterectomy for a non-cancerous disease.
+The AAFP doesn’t recommend Pap smears for women who have had a hysterectomy, with removal of the cervix, for a non-cancerous disease.

 Things to consider

-If you are notified that your Pap smear is abnormal, it does not mean that you have cancer.
+If you are notified that your Pap smear is abnormal, it doesn’t mean you have cancer.
 There are many reasons that your Pap smear results may be flagged as abnormal.
 Most of the time, an abnormal result is caused by an infection of your cervix.
 Or it could be a poor sample.

 If your results are still abnormal or not conclusive (certain), your doctor may perform a colposcopy.
 A colposcopy is a procedure where your doctor will use a small microscope to look at your cervix.
 He or she also may remove a piece of tissue during this exam.
 This is called a biopsy.
 The tissue will be examined in a lab to determine if cancerous cells are present.

-If your doctor does find cancer, he or she will discuss treatment options.
+If your doctor finds cancer, he or she will discuss treatment options with you.
 These will depend on the stage of cancer you have.
 Cervical cancer is treatable—and curable—if caught in the early stages.

 Questions for your doctor